Dog Trainers

 Click here to register

 There are not many schools in New Zealand that offer dog training.
 Those that do are listed on the right column of this page.
-There are dog trainers in NZ who are members of Association of Professional Pet Dog Trainers through the Australian branch.
+There are dog trainers in NZ who are members of Association of Professional Pet Dog Trainers through the Australian branch and the NZ branch.

 There are a lot of qualified experienced dog trainers, however, it can be difficult to assess the quality of their services.
 Our dog trainer pages are an attempt to bring together qualified and/ or experienced dog trainers.
 Of course, not all trainers are on the Net, and not all trainers have registered.